clemente-lab/mmeds-meta/README.md

 To fix this run `conda install openssl=1.0.2p`.
 This version should work.

 Latex Dependencies
 adjustbox
 upquote
 ulem

 Other Dependencies
 rpy2: 2.9.1
 readline headers
 jupyter_contrib_nbextensions
-Enable extension Printview